 Istomin also recalled the major role which Dvořák played in the development of American musical life, giving a patina of nobility to American popular music by using it in his own compositions, teaching countless students and broadening the tastes of the public.
 For Dvořák’s Quintet Op.
 81 Istomin was notably partnered by the Kroll Quartet, the Budapest Quartet and the Guarneri Quartet.

-Anton Dvorak.
-Quintet for Piano and Strings in A major Op.
+Antonín Dvořák.
+Quintet for Piano and Strings in A major, Op.
 81. Eugene Istomin, piano.
 Budapest Quartet.
 Library of Congress, November 11, 1961.
-At that time, the Budapest Quartet was no longer a paragon of perfection, but this recording is a fascinating document.
+By that time, the Budapest Quartet was no longer a paragon of perfection, but this recording is still a fascinating document.